RakeshJV2000/Image-search-via-embeddings-retrieval/README.md

-# Image Search for E-commerce products
+# Image to Image Search for fashion products

 ## CLIP-Based Image Search (Fine-tuned with Custom Descriptions)